king-of-Spades-hell/QuestionAnswer-Model-using-bert/README.md

    python app.py
    ```
 2. Open a web browser and navigate to `http://127.0.0.1:5000/`.
-3. Enter the story context and a user action in the interface.
+3. Enter the context and a question in the interface.
-4. Submit the form to receive validation results and a generated continuation of the story.
+4. Submit the form to receive the extracted answer.

 ## 📚 Key Functions

+### Context Input
+- Users provide a paragraph of text as the context.

-### Action Validation
+### Question Answering
-- Validates user actions using the fine-tuned sequence classification model.
-- Returns one of three labels:
-  - **Entailment**: Action aligns with the story.
-  - **Neutral**: Action neither strongly aligns nor contradicts.
-  - **Contradiction**: Action conflicts with the story context.
+- Users input a question related to the provided context.
+- The fine-tuned BERT model processes the input and returns the most relevant answer.

-### Story Expansion
+### Output
-- Generates story continuations using GPT-2.
-- Accepts user action and story context as input.
-- Produces meaningful continuations by sampling from the language model.
+- The application displays the extracted answer below the input fields.

 ## 🔧 Customization
-- **Models**: Replace `gpt2` or the fine-tuned validation model with your custom models.
+- **Models**: Replace the fine-tuned BERT model with your own fine-tuned model for QA tasks.
-- **Routes**: Modify `/process` to include or exclude validation as needed.
+- **Routes**: Modify `/process` to include additional pre- or post-processing steps.
-- **Generation Parameters**: Adjust `max_length`, `temperature`, `top_k`, and `top_p` for better story quality.
+- **Answer Extraction Parameters**: Adjust the model's configuration for optimal performance.

 ## 🤝 Contributions
 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Feel free to fork the repository, make improvements, and submit a pull request.

+## 📄 License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

+Let us know your thoughts or improvements by creating an issue or contacting us directly!